-Summer may be winding down, but that doesn’t mean you should let your guard down about Lyme disease.
-New data from the Centers of Disease Control and Prevention (CDC) show that the disease is more prevalent and has spread across the U.S.
+Summer is heating up, so don’t let your guard down about Lyme disease.
+New data from the Centers for Disease Control and Prevention (CDC) show that the disease is more prevalent and has spread across the U.S.

-According to the new estimate reported at the 13th International Conference on Lyme Borreliosis and Other Tick-Borne Diseases, which took place last week in Boston, the number of cases has jumped 10 fold increasing from 30,000 to an estimated 300,000 per year.
+According to the new estimate reported at the 17th International Conference on Lyme Borreliosis and Other Tick-Borne Diseases, the number of cases has jumped 10 fold increasing from 30,000 to an estimated 300,000 per year.
 These early estimates, based on three ongoing studies, give healthcare providers and the public more up-to-date information about the occurrence of Lyme disease.
 In fact, it’s the most common tick-borne illness in the country.

-- Bulls-eye rash (erythema migrans) this rash occurs in approximately 70-80% of infected persons (though may be harder to see on darker skin) and begins at the site of a tick bite after a delay of 3-30 days (average is about 7 days).
+- Bulls-eye rash (erythema migrans) this rash occurs in approximately 70-80% of infected persons.
+It may be harder to see on darker skin.
+It begins at the site of a tick bite after a delay of 3-30 days (average is about 7 days).

 - Parts of the rash may clear as it enlarges, resulting in a “bull’s-eye” appearance.